qutip/qutip/doc/guide/guide-saving.rst

 >>> expect(a.dag() * a, rho_ss_loaded)
 array(0.9902248289344705)

 The nice thing about the :func:`qutip.qsave` and :func:`qutip.qload` functions is that almost any object can be stored and load again later on.
-We can for example store a list of density matrices as returned by :func:`mesolve`:
+We can for example store a list of density matrices as returned by :func:`qutip.mesolve`:

 >>> a = destroy(10); H = a.dag() * a ; c_ops = [sqrt(0.5) * a, sqrt(0.25) * a.dag()]
 >>> psi0 = rand_ket(10)